 How to make the wooden plant holder

-Filling the can planters
+Filling the Rainbow tin can planters

-Bedding plants (I used violas)
+- Bedding plants (I used violas)

-Shingle or small pebbles or stones,
+- Shingle or small pebbles or stones,

-I am by no means a green fingered gardener.
+I am by no means a green-fingered gardener.
 A few years ago I made some terrariums with my Beaver cubs, and as these terrariums are still going strong, I have decided that the planting method I used was a good one.

 These upcycled can planters have really brightened up my little outdoor coffee nook.
 I’m so pleased with how they turned out.
 I’m still saving cans to make some more for my window sills and have some other ideas for upcycled cans in the pipeline.
-So watch this space.